BuildShip vs Xano: Pricing, Features, and Use Cases for 2026

 The safest way to estimate is to model your workload in three steps.

-For example, a SaaS MVP with 5,000 users, each making 20 API calls a day, plus 50GB of monthly uploads, will comfortably fit on Supabase Pro or Xano Starter.
+For example, a SaaS MVP with 5,000 users, each making 20 API calls a day, plus 50GB of monthly uploads, will comfortably fit on Supabase Pro ($25/month) or Xano Essential ($85/month).

-But once the same app hits 50,000 users and hundreds of gigabytes of media, Supabase costs rise with bandwidth, while Xano may need CPU boosts.
+But once the same app hits 50,000 users and hundreds of gigabytes of media, Supabase costs rise with bandwidth, while Xano may need CPU boost add-ons ($180/month) or an upgrade to Pro.

 Running a two-week proof of concept with real traffic is the best way to get clarity.